nark3d/PhalueObjects/README.md

 ```

 ### Can be created from multiple arguments
-Instead of an object having multiple class properties, it can be created from
+Instead of an object having multiple object properties, it should be created from
 multiple arguments.

 Example: